helium/xorf-generator/README.md

 $ xorf-generator data generate --serial 1
 ```

-Generates a `data.bin` file from the (implied) `descriptor.bin` file with a given embedded serial number.
+Generates a `data.bin` file from the (implied) `descriptor.bin.gz` file with a
+given embedded serial number.

 ### Generate a Manifest